benjamin-heasly/geffenlab-ephys-pipeline/docs/cortex-user-setup.md

 This doc should help you configure your local lab machine and your cortex user account for running Geffen lab pipelines with Nextflow.

-When you're done here please see [cortex-first-run.md](./cortex-first-run.md) to try a pipeline run with known data.
-This should validate your setup and indicate how to run other data as well.

 # Overview

 Our workflow has a few steps to it which will run from local lab machines or cortex: